|Celebrity Name||Diego Maradona|

 On 26 June 1983, Barcelona defeated Real Madrid in one of the biggest club games in the world, El Clásico, where Maradona scored and he became the first Barcelona player to be praised by Real Madrid fans.Maradona beat Madrid goalkeeper Agustin and stopped as soon as he got near the empty goal, when Madrid defender Juan Jose slipped and crashed into the post in an attempt to block the shot.

 Before Maradona threw the ball into the net.
 Many people started clapping inside the stadium in the manner of the goal;Only since Ronaldinho (in November 2005) and Andres Iniesta (in November 2015) have Santiago Bernabéu given such an ovation as Barcelona players from Madrid fans.
-Maradona had a difficult tenure in Barcelona,
+Maradona had a difficult tenure in Barcelona, due to illness and injury as well as controversial incidents on the field.

 First a bout of hepatitis, then a broken ankle at La Liga game at Camp Nou in September 1983 due to an ill-timed tackle by Andoni Goichotaxia of Athletic Bilbao, threatening to endanger Maradona’s career, but After treatment and therapy, it was possible to return to the pitch after a recovery period of three months.